apache/druid/extensions-contrib/grpc-query/README.md

 usable in a Protobuf response object.
 Internally Druid converts all `float` values to `double`.
 As a result, the Protobuf reponse object supports only the `double` type.
 An attempt to use `float` will lead to a runtime error when processing the query.
+Use the `double` type instead.

 ## Implementation Notes

-The extension is made up of two projects.
+The extension is made up of three projects.
 Druid uses a different version of Guava than does rRPC.
 To work around this, the `grpc-shade` project creates a shaded jar that includes both gRPC and Guava.
 Since the rRPC compiler generates references to Guava, it turns out we must generate Java from the `.proto` files _before_ shading, so the `.proto` files, and